Mahoney/mahoney.github.com/_posts/2013-02-04-maven-logging-config-for-libraries.md

 blogger_orig_url: http://blog.lidalia.org.uk/2013/02/maven-logging-config-for-libraries.html
 ---

-A quick dump of my standard Maven poms for both libraries &amp; applications.
+A quick dump of my standard Maven poms for both libraries & applications.

-Basic theory - pipe everything to SLF4J &amp; use Logback as the SLF4J implementation.
+Basic theory - pipe everything to SLF4J & use Logback as the SLF4J implementation.

 A library should ONLY have a dependency on slf4j-api - it should not use classes in any logging implementation.